telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The [`Columns`](/api/Kendo.Mvc.UI.Fluent/GridBuilder#methods-Columns) method configures the Grid columns.
 If not used, the Grid creates a column for every public property of the model.

-The example below demonstrates how to configure the Grid columns.
+The following example demonstrates how to configure the Grid columns.

 ###### Example